 3. Sharing images on social media

-This might not seem like an obvious one, but we’ve seen several people sharing pictures of their ID cards on social platforms.
+This might not seem like an obvious one, but we’ve seen several people of high-profile organisations sharing pictures of their ID cards on social platforms.
 Not only does this potentially reveal sensitive data, but it also allows for malicious parties ready access to your ID card design.

 It’s important to include regulations about this kind of sharing within your ID card policy when staff are welcomed into the organisation.